 These can be signs of meningitis.

-If your child seems unwell with a rash and has a fever.
+- your child seems unwell, and has a rash and a fever

 Rash with fever

 A fever and a bright-red rash on both cheeks can be slapped cheek syndrome.
 Your child may have a cold, and the rash can spread to the body.